 - Install the Snapshot Replication app from the Package Center.

 - Run the app and choose Snapshots.

-- Select a shared folder then click on Settings.
-The rest is self explantory.
+- Select a shared folder, then click on Settings.
+The rest is self-explanatory.

-Now you can enable a snapshot schedule, pick how to retain the snapshots, and choose to make snapshots visible (to users.)
-Each visible snapshot is stored in a folder call #snapshot within the protected shared folder.
+Now you can enable a snapshot schedule, pick how to retain the snapshots, and choose to make snapshots visible (to users) -- in a folder called #snapshot within the protected shared folder.

 Snapshots are always read-only, meaning the previous versions of your data are not susceptible to any changes, including during a ransomware attack.
 For this reason, it's OK to keep them visible to the users.
 But you can also keep them hidden.

 There you go.
-Don’t buy into the dire warnings from those “security experts.”
-Chances are, your server is safer than they make you feel.
+Your server is likely safer than those security alarms make you feel.

-- At the minimum: Have good password policies, keep your server up-to-date, and have a tight Snapshot schedule for each important shared folder.
+- Have good password policies, keep your server up-to-date, and have a tight Snapshot (file versioning) schedule for each important shared folder.

-Once you've had those in place, rest assured you have little or nothing to worry about.
+Once you've had those in place, you have little or nothing to worry about.
 I speak from experience.